chquek/Airflow-Testenv/Kafka/README.md

 # Intro

-This is a self contained test environment for a Kafka environment.
+This is a self contained test environment for Kafka topics.
 It uses files from the following git to create my test image.

 - https://github.com/wurstmeister/kafka-docker.git.